Ray Slijngaard

-Raymond Lothar Slijngaard (born 28 June 1971) is a Dutch rapper and musician best known as one half of the Eurodance duo 2 Unlimited.
+Raymond Lothar Slijngaard (born 28 June 1971) is a Dutch singer and rapper best known as one half of the Eurodance duo 2 Unlimited.

 Music career

 2 Unlimited (1991–1996)

 2 Unlimited is an electronic music project founded in 1991 by Belgian producers Jean-Paul DeCoster and Phil Wilde, and fronted by Dutch rapper Ray Slijngaard and Dutch vocalist Anita Doth.

 In the early 1990s, Slijngaard was asked to write a rap lyric for a tune written by the two Belgian producers.
 Slijngaard also wrote a chorus to be sung by a female vocalist, for which he invited Anita Doth.
 The demo was presented to De Coster and Wilde, leading to Slijngaard joining 2 Unlimited, and "Get Ready for This" was produced as their first single.
 It became a big hit and was used in sporting events and movies.

 Slijngaard rapped on most songs, though a few singles, such as "Nothing Like the Rain", had little involvement by the musician.
 The band became an instant success in Europe and throughout the world.
 Their hits included songs such as "Maximum Overdrive", "No Limit", "Tribal Dance", "The Real Thing", "Twilight Zone", and "Workaholic".

 During his time with 2 Unlimited, Slijngaard was known for his hairstyle, which involved a shaved head and a few dreadlocks on his forehead.
 As the act released new songs, their title was often shaved into the remainder of the rapper's hair.

 After sixteen music videos, twenty-three singles, and four albums, the group split up in 1996.